 THE NEW MONCLER INVESTOR RELATIONS APP IS NOW AVAILABLE

 The Moncler Group considers it very important to maintain a constant and solid relationship with all its stakeholders.
-A relationship based on ongoing dialogue and active involvement is the expression of the Group’s responsibility towards the social context with which it interacts.
+A relationship based on continuous dialogue and active involvement is the expression of the Group’s responsibility towards the social context with which it interacts.

 Stakeholders represent a wide range of different interests: establishing and maintaining stable, long-lasting relationships is crucial for the creation of shared, long-term value.

-Understanding specific needs and priorities, allows Moncler and Stone Island to manage in advance the rise of potential critical issues and to refine the actions in response to stakeholder interests.
-Identifying their stakeholders in a precise way and organising the most effective channels, constantly monitoring their expectations, needs and opinions, are the starting point for setting up an effective engagement process.
+Understanding specific needs and priorities allows Moncler and Stone Island to manage in advance potential challenges and refine their actions in response to stakeholder interests.
+Precisely identifying their stakeholders and organising the most effective channels, constantly monitoring their expectations, needs and opinions, are the starting point for setting

 Ongoing dialogue with the Human Resources Department

-Meetings to raise awareness and provide information on health and wellbeing
+Meetings to raise awareness and provide information on health and well-being

-Training sessions and digital courses, Make
+Training meetings and digital courses, Make

-Company intranet
+Company intranet and newsletter plan

-Onboarding programs for new hires
+Onboarding programs for new employees

-Information on the Group’s strategies and results
+Volunteering programmes STAKEHOLDER EXPECTATIONSInformation on the Group’s strategies and results

 Responsible business management